mattjohnsonpint/RavenDB-TemporalVersioning/README.md

 But what if we want to produce an audit trail?
 We need to see all historical changes for "foos/1".
 This will include both revisions and artifacts.
 We can do this without an index with the following code:

+    // get all revisions of foo entities for foos/1 var revisions = session.Advanced.GetTemporalRevisionsFor<Foo>("foos/1", start, pageSize);

+This method requires pagination to get at all the data, and returns the full documents and metadata for each revision.

+If instead, we just want to know the temporal keys and metadata, we can pull a single `TemporalHistory` document, using the following method:

-    // get all history for foos/1
+    // get all history of temporal metadata for foos/1 var history = session.Advanced.GetTemporalHistoryFor("foos/1");
-    var revisions = session.Advanced.GetTemporalRevisionsFor("foos/1", start, pageSize);

-You an also get back just the ids and then load them separately:

-    var revisionIds = session.Advanced.GetTemporalRevisionIdsFor("foos/1", start, pageSize);

-Both of these methods require pagination of their results.
-For the transaction time, you can use the `Last-Modified` metadata value that Raven sets.

 If you had more complex concerns for building your audit trail, you could use a static index such as the following: